10 Effective Ways to Heal and Cope With a Long-Term Relationship Breakup

 4. Growing Apart: Interests, values, and priorities may change over time, causing partners to grow apart.

 Coping with a long-term relationship breakup can be overwhelming, but there are ways to navigate through this difficult period.
-Here are some tips to help you cope:
+Here are some tips to help you recover from a breakup:

 • Allow Yourself to Grieve: It is normal to feel sadness, anger, and other emotions after a breakup.
 Give yourself time to process these feelings.